ynqa/promkit/README.md

 ```

 When an event comes in, it is handled by the handler inside the `TextEditorViewer`
 component.
-The handler then edits (e.g. insert character) `TextBuffer`.
+The handler then edits (e.g. insert character) `Text`.
-This `TextBuffer` is used to construct a `Pane`, which is essentially a matrix of
+This `Text` is used to construct a `Pane`, which is essentially a matrix of
 lines divided by a specific width.
 The panes are extracted a certain number of
 lines in order to fit within the terminal screen when rendering.
 Finally, these Lines are passed to a `draw` function which renders them on the screen.

-### Relationship between TextBuffer, TextEditorViewer, and Readline
+### Relationship between Text, TextEditorViewer, and Readline

 A preset is composed of a combination of multiple components.
 Let's take the Readline preset as an example to explain.